top of page

 The Clues to Indicate Your Baby’s Needs Are Changing:

 The biggest clue is that your baby refuses the third nap despite your best efforts (e.g., even when held or in a stroller).
 When this happens, offer an earlier bedtime.
 Don’t force your baby to skip the third nap; let it come and go as needed, and compensate with bedtime a half hour earlier when your baby skips the last nap.
-Once your baby has several days without taking the third nap, then start to increase the spacing between naps as described in the next developmental stage.
+Once your baby has several days without taking the third nap, start to increase the spacing between naps as described in the next developmental stage.

 From ~9 months to ~18 months